arriadevoe/fetch-rewards-be-challenge/README.md

 ### Spend points

 Spend any number of points as long as there are sufficient points in the user's balance.
 Points value must be of integer type.
+Returns a response with how many points were taken from each payer.

 #### Request
 `POST /points`